mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 1 directory, 2 files
 ```

-This command will output the generated types to `./src/types` by default.
-It will also assume your manifest file is called `manifest.yaml`.

-### Let's write the task logic
+Those are included in the `.gitignore`.

+## Implement the Task Logic
-The task logic is implemented in AssemblyScript and must export:

-Input type: The generated inputs type from the previous step.
+The task logic lives in AssemblyScript and must export two things: the generated input type and a main function that receives those inputs.
+This all comes together in the `./src/task.ts` file—where the actual task is defined.

-Main function: The core task logic, which receives the inputs as an argument.

-So now we get to the meat of it all - creating a task!
-The task is defined in the magical `./src/task.ts` file.

-So I just grabbed an example code from [mimic's tutorial](https://docs.mimic.fi/examples/build-a-simple-task)
+So I just grabbed an example code from [mimic's tutorial](https://docs.mimic.fi/examples/build-a-simple-task) and edited my `manifest.yaml`:

 ```diff
 +import {